Skip to main content

 Is par the same on every golf course?

-No — total course par (usually 70 to 72) and individual hole pars are set based on each specific course's hole lengths and design, so they vary somewhat from course to course.
+No. This means total course par (usually 70 to 72) and individual hole pars are set based on each specific course's hole lengths and design.
+As a result, they vary somewhat from course to course.

 Does "even par" mean I played perfectly?

-It means you matched the expected standard score for the round, which for most amateur golfers — even skilled ones — is an excellent result, not a baseline expectation.
+It means you matched the expected standard score for the round.
+This for most amateur golfers.
+This means even skilled ones.
+This means is an excellent result, not a baseline expectation.

 Related guides & benchmarks